romrawinjp/romrawinjp.github.io/content/artworks.md

 `Sep 7, 2023` <a href="/projects/tangled/"> Tangled's scene from CS148's final project </a>

-`Nov 22, 2023` I think the decision that scared me the most turns out it was the best decision I could ever make -- like in <a href="/projects/crazy_painting/"> these paintings </a>.
+`Nov 22, 2023` I think the decision that scared me the most turns out to be the best decision I could ever make -- like in <a href="/projects/crazy_painting/"> these paintings </a>.
 Why is it like that?

 > **Acknowledgement** <br>